who is FAB?

 my story

 My childhood was filled with the smell of ink and the sound of printing presses.
-My father was, after all, an old-school printer with his workshop next to our home.
-It was there that my deep-rooted love for craftsmanship began.
+My father was an old-school printer with his workshop right next to our home.
+That is where my deep-rooted love for craftsmanship began.

 While other children played with toys, I was always drawing.
-Secretly, I preferred going to art school over attending friends' birthday parties.
+I even secretly preferred going to art school over attending friends' birthday parties.
 My desire to learn new techniques and improve my skills was always present.
-Driven by my passion, I eventually earned a master's degree in fine arts.
+Driven by my passion, I later went on to obtain a Master's degree in Fine Arts.

-In the early 2000s, however, I temporarily lost touch with my art.
-Like many, I was swallowed up by life and my responsibilities and tried to suppress my urge to create.
-But the more I tried, the stronger the desire became—until I came across a jar of water-soluble graphite in Lisbon.
-From that moment, I rediscovered my passion for art.
+In the early 2000s, I temporarily lost touch with my practice.
+Like many others, I became absorbed by life and responsibilities, and tried to ignore my urge to create.
+But the more I did so, the stronger the desire became.
+Until, in Lisbon, I discovered a pot of water-soluble graphite, which marked the beginning of a renewed artistic search.

 There are endless possibilities in my universe.